A refined Frauchiger--Renner paradox based on strong contextuality: Two GHZ--FR no-go theorems

 Concretely, if classical agents $A$ and $B$ classically communicate their outcome assignments, then these assignments $f_A$ and $f_B$ must agree on their overlap $\mathcal{M}_A \cap \mathcal{M}_B$. \end{assumptionp}

 In fact, the way we use this assumption is that, for example, Ursula and Valentina, must agree on their outcome assignment for the measurement $C$: $f_U(C)=f_V(C)$.
 In fact, in a version of the protocol where Wigner performs his measurement later, both Ursula and Valentina can ask Charlie for his outcome value.
 They will obtain the same value, motivating this assumption.

-\begin{theorem}[GHZ--FR agreement no-go theorem] The GHZ--FR paradox shows that the assumptions {\universality}, {\possBorn}, {\PersK}, {\ClassicalT}, and {\BornCPersK} are incompatible. \end{theorem} \begin{proof} The assumption {\universality} ensures that the GHZ--FR measurement protocol can be performed.
-We consider the reasoning of the superobservers after having obtained their outcomes.
-Ursula makes a statement for $U,B,C$, believing she might test her prediction still.
-Using {\PersK}, we denote Ursula's outcome assignment to the performed measurements $U,B,C$ by $f_U:\{U,B,C\}\rightarrow O$.
-Similarly, we denote Valentina's and Wigner's outcome assignments by $f_V:\{V,A,C\} \rightarrow O$ and $f_W:\{W,A,B\} \rightarrow O$, respectively.
-First, we consider Ursula's reasoning statement.
-For her, assuming {\BornCPersK} her personal outcome assignments must be compatible with her use of the {\possBorn}:
+In our particular protocol, {\PersK} and {\ClassicalT} will lead to agents $U,V,W$ having to agree on their assignments so that again a single assignment $f$ to all performed measurements can be built that must satisfy the GHZ--Mermin equations.